MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/Update-MgUserSetting.md

----
+﻿---
 external help file: Microsoft.Graph.Users-help.xml Module Name: Microsoft.Graph.Users online version: https://learn.microsoft.com/powershell/module/microsoft.graph.users/update-mgusersetting
 schema: 2.0.0
-ms.prod: users
 ---

 # Update-MgUserSetting

 ## SYNOPSIS
 Update the properties of the userSettings object.
-Users in the same organization can have different settings based on their preference or on the organization policies.
+\nUsers in the same organization can have different settings based on their preference or on the organization policies.
-To get the user current settings, see current user settings.
+\nTo get the user current settings, see current user settings.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaUserSetting](/powershell/module/Microsoft.Graph.Beta.Users/Update-MgBetaUserSetting?view=graph-powershell-beta)

 ## SYNTAX